Westmoreland County, Pennsylvania: Political history

 The Democratic Party historically dominated county-level politics between the New Deal realignment and the turn of the century; however, Westmoreland has trended Republican at the national and statewide levels in the 21st century (in direct lockstep with most other Appalachian counties).

 In 2000, Republican George W. Bush became the first Republican to carry the county since 1972.
 Republicans have won the county in every election since, increasing the margin of victory in every successive election until 2020.
 Democratic Governor Ed Rendell lost Westmoreland in 2002 and 2006.

-In 2004 Republican Bob Regola flipped the 39th Senate district by beating out incumbent Allen Kukovich.
+In 2004, Republican Bob Regola flipped the 39th Senate district by beating out incumbent Allen Kukovich.
 Then in 2008, Republican Tim Krieger picked up the 57th House district left open by the retirement of Democratic state representative Tom Tangretti.
 Kim Ward also held 39th Senate district for the GOP the seat Bob Regola flipped four years earlier.

 In 2010, both Pat Toomey and Tom Corbett won Westmoreland in their statewide bids.
 Also, the GOP gained control of two more State House districts, the 54th with Eli Evankovich and the 56th with George Dunbar.
 In 2011, the Republican Party swept all county row offices.
 A Democratic resurgence in 2015 gave that party a majority of the county commissioners.
 However, in the 2019 elections, Democratic elected officials lost that majority and carried only one row office.
-In 2020 the County Sheriff who was the lone Democrat who won a row office in 2019 switched party affiliations from Democratic to Republican.
+In 2020, the County Sheriff, who was the lone Democrat who won a row office in 2019, switched party affiliations from Democratic to Republican.
 In 2021 Republicans carried all of the row offices including defeating the incumbent District Attorney and County Coroner, following the 2021 election the minority County Commissioner was the only Democrat to hold Countywide office.
-In 2023 Republicans retained their majority on the Board of Commissioners and held every row office.
+In 2023, Republicans retained their majority on the Board of Commissioners and held every row office.

-As of 2020, the only majority-Democratic cities within the county are Arnold and Monessen.
+As of 2020, the only majority-Democratic cities within the county were Arnold and Monessen.
 That being said, local Democrats running statewide sometimes win additional cities and boroughs.
 For example, in the 2022 Gubernatorial race, the cities of Greensburg, New Kensington, Latrobe, and Jeannette all voted for Democrat Josh Shapiro over Republican Doug Mastriano despite voting Republican in the 2020 Presidential election.